Hello, readers! Are you ready for another News Roundup?

-The United States has its hands in quite a bit of conflicts around the world.
+The United States has its hands in quite a bit of conflict around the world.
 Perhaps the most pressing one involves North Korea.
 I will lead this week off with recent developments in South Korea and China.

 The U.S. South Korea a Missile Defense System.

 Earlier this month, North Korea launched four ballistic missiles into the Sea of Japan.
-And on Friday, Secretary of State Rex Tillerson said the military action against the North was “on the Table.”
+And on Friday, Secretary of State Rex Tillerson said the military action against the North was “on the table.”

 Also last week, the U.S. sent a Terminal High Altitude Area Device (THAAD) battery to South Korea.
 The THAAD is meant to defend South Korea and Japan from a missile attack.
 The system could be in operation as soon as summer 2017.

 A THAAD battery generally includes “truck-mounted launcher carrying interceptors, a fire control and communications unit, and a radar system.”
-The THAAD system is limited with a 120 degree radar radius and it can only detect a missile up to 1000 km away.
+The THAAD system is limited with a 120-degree radar radius and it can only detect a missile up to 1000 km away.

 Opposition the THAAD

 China views the THAAD as a threat to its own national security.
 Beijing suspects the radar would be used as surveillance in its northern region and allow the THAAD to intercept its rockets (Russia feels the same way).
-U.S. maintains that it is a purely defensive system.
+The U.S. maintains that it is a purely defensive system.